0xGeegZ/lets-fucking-game-v1/README.md

 It will also be necessary to improve the architecture of the smart contracts, in particular to optimize them and optimize the gas costs.

+Last, we would like to use Ethereum Push Notification to improve user experience and why not add Chainlink VRF to randomize in a better way the daily time range generation.

 ## Built with

 Primary :